EduardoAsj/water-customer-app-test/test-plan/test_plan.md

   4. In the request body, enter {"name":"Eduardo Afonso"}.
   5. Send the request.
   6. Verify the response status code is "200 OK".
-  7. Verify the response header "Content-Type" is "application/json".
-  8. Verify the response body contains:
+  7. Verify the response body contains:
      - A "customers" array.
 For each customer, ensure the "size" field is:
        - "Small" if "employees" is <= 2500.
        - "Medium" if "employees" is > 2500 and <= 5000.